 In addition to blood products and needles, medical offices have to be careful about throwing out paper trash.
 Medical bills, credit card receipts and other papers including identifiable information are in high demand by thieves.
 This critical paperwork gets thoroughly shredded beforehand.
 The question is whether your office staff would be more valuable to you if focused on other activities instead of a facility maintenance checklist of non medical jobs.

 Finally, the heating, ventilation and air conditioning around your office is much different from the unit inside most homes.
 The HVAC unit is often on the roof or a slab outside the office.
 Instead of an indoor and outdoor system, they exist together in one location.
 Popular add-ons for medical facilities include air filtration and humidity control.

 These complex systems have maintenance needs above and beyond what you’d find in a normal business.
 You can bet they cost a lot more to fix or replace when they break down.
 You need an HVAC expert to keep them in good working condition and keep an eye out for potential problems.
 RCS will assign the job to a talented HVAC professional with the experience to keep your equipment running strong year round.

 RCS Can Help With Facility Maintenance Tasks

-So, do you really have time to hire facility maintenance tasks out to individual providers in your area?
+So, do you have time to hire facility maintenance tasks out to individual providers in your area?
 And, will not having time lead you to assign those jobs to staff?
-Leave special jobs to specialists.
+Leave your building maintenance plan to specialists.
 Contact RCS to fill those positions with the right people fast.